IrishPHX/HW13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because System installation and updates can be done efficiently.
-- _TODO: What is the main advantage of automating configuration with Ansible? - Similar as to Filebeat and Metricbeat, You can input commands into multiple servers from a single playbook
+- What is the main advantage of automating configuration with Ansible? - Similar as to Filebeat and Metricbeat, You can input commands into multiple servers from a single playbook

 The playbook implements the following tasks: